Qemu ZCU102 hvisor Startup

 1. Download the BSP corresponding to the Petalinux version, in the example it is ZCU102 BSP 2024.1

-2. Activate the Petalinux environment, i.e., in the Petalinux installation directory, source settings.sh.
+2. Activate the Petalinux environment, i.e., in the Petalinux installation directory source settings.sh.

-3. Create a Petalinux Project based on the BSP: petalinux-create -t project -s xilinx-zcu102-v2024.1-05230256.bsp
+3. Create a Petalinux Project based on BSP: petalinux-create -t project -s xilinx-zcu102-v2024.1-05230256.bsp

 Compile Hvisor